 Diego already knew the £8 one.
 It’s perfectly nice, but not really any better than you could get for a tenner in London, so certainly not one of the country’s bargains.
 It will take me a few days to finish the bottle, so I’ll update when I open the 90p one!

-This is just a frame-grab from a quick video hello we said to Steph, so the image is very blurry and noisy – but then so were we.
+This is just a frame-grab from a quick video call we made, so the image is very blurry and noisy – but then so were we.

 Several glasses in, Diego was trying to persuade me that we could now go on to a milonga.
 I advised him that after so much wine, I would need stabilisers.
 So, for all those of little faith in my ‘maximum of one milonga a day’ claim, I wish to officially place it on record that this was a Zero-Milonga Day!
 Zero!
 Twenty-four (count ’em) whole hours without a milonga!